hans/hans.github.com/_drafts/dog.md

 What was in front of me was not a black labrador, but a commuter bike locked to a slightly oblique street sign.
 The bike had a thin black seat and narrow road tires, with a rusty pannier rack framing its back wheel.
 Its handlebars – drop bars, taped black – were angled away from me.
-No dog in sight.
+No recognizable dog-features in sight, let alone an actual dog.

 How could my own experience of the world be so *wrong?*